-Do reality show cast members ever reject a second chance?
+Do Survivor cast members ever reject a second chance?

 I was wondering if you have heard of/ know if any past contestants have ever turned down the opportunity to return for another season of Survivor and why?
 Or perhaps, anyone on Big Brother or The Amazing Race?